HOME AFFORDABILITY STILL PROBLEMATIC – BUT FOR HOW LONG

 Housing starts dropped 11.2% in December according to the last report from HUD.
 Despite the monthly loss, both single-family and multifamily starts posted an annual gain.
 Single-family production increased 2.8% in 2018 to a rate of 872,800.
 Multifamily starts posted 5.5% growth in 2018 to 373,700 units. (housingwire.com)

 Lack of new inventory will continue to put pressure on home affordability.
 Rising construction costs and lack of labor pose the greatest challenges for home builders.
+This is still prevalent in Mansfield TX real estate.

 NO HOMES FOR SALE – FAKE NEWS